-Sometimes, even though I am much past 50, I am a little girl who just needs a Daddy to run to.
+Sometimes, even though I am much past 50, I am a little girl who just needs a Daddy.
 My earthly Father passed away a few years ago and there is a void in my life.

 Most of us have many friends.
-A lot of mine live all across America.
+My friends live all across America.
 With cell phones and computers and modern technology, we can contact someone when we are feeling frightened or discouraged but do they have answers for us.
 Sometimes inadvertently even our best friends let us down.

 The seasons of His life never change to the point that He moves on without you.
 You are always His fondest memory.
 His faithful love endures forever.
 He doesn't have issues with commitment or emotional wounds and scars that prevent Him from loving with His whole heart.